 Groups allow the user to combine multiple entities into one.
-A group can be promoted to a view by setting the
+A group can be promoted to a view by setting

 view: true under the group definition.
 This will make the group available as a new tab in the frontend.

 Check the Set State page from the Developer Tools and browse the Current entities: listing for all available entities.

-- view (Optional): If yes then the entry will be shown as a view (tab) at the top.
+(boolean)(Optional)If yes then the entry will be shown as a view (tab) at the top.
 Groups that are set to

-- icon (Optional): If the group is a view, this icon will show at the top in the frontend instead of the name.
+(string)(Optional)If the group is a view, this icon will show at the top in the frontend instead of the name.
 If the group is a view and both name and icon have been specified, the icon will appear at the top of the frontend and the name will be displayed as the mouse-over text.
 If it’s not a view, then the icon shows when this group is used in another group.

-- entities (Required): array or comma delimited string, list of entities to group.
+(list)(Required)Array or comma delimited string, list of entities to group.

 Example of groups shown as views in the frontend.

 If all entities in a group are switches or lights then Home Assistant adds a switch at the top of the card that turns them all on/off at once.
 If you want to hide this switch, set

 Notice in the example below that in order to refer to the group “Living Room”, you use